The National Capital Judging Center is Located at the National Arboretum in North East Washington DC on

 and continues until all plants have been evaluated.
 Plant entries are accepted until 1:30 PM.

-Most judging are proceeded by educational seminars that start at 10 or 11 am.
+Most judging are proceeded by educational seminars that start at 11 am.
 Student Judges, Probationary

 Judges and Accredited Judges all participate in the continued education at our judging center.
 Topics include a

 wide variety of orchid genera, judging procedures, and A.O.S. business.
 All are welcome to come and

 observe the judging process and learn along with our judges during the training sessions.